Vaganza: Recording and release of self-titled debut album (1995–1998)

 In January 1996, the pair embarked upon the recording of what was intended to be their debut for Elektra.

 The album was co-produced by Vaganza and, the recording's engineer, Greg Frey (the latter of whose credits included work with Ween, Richard Auguste Morse, and Quigley's old band, Skunk).
 Numerous musicians, including dozens of string and horn players, and two separate choirs, were hired for the sessions.
-The most notable of these contributors was the album's drummer, Joey Waronker (Atoms for Peace, Beck, REM).
+The most notable of these contributors was the album's drummer, Joey Waronker (Atoms for Peace, Beck, Roger Waters).

 The initial sessions wrapped in September 1996, just as Tolkin and Elektra were parting ways.
 Tolkin was the rather costly album's only real champion at the label, so the pair began to quietly investigate their options.

 Former artist manager, Andy Gershon (Cocteau Twins, Bryan Ferry) had that same year—along with record producer, Scott Litt, and A&R vet, Mark Williams—launched an imprint through Geffen Records, called Outpost Recordings.
 Gershon, being a friend of the pair and vocal admirer of the project, offered them a deal without hesitation.

 Outpost purchased the album from Elektra, finally releasing it in April 1998.

 While a mix of the album had been completed by Frey, in 1996, the final mix was done, by engineer and producer Jim Rondinelli (whose credits included work with Matthew Sweet, The Jayhawks, and Wilco), during August and September 1997.